 Rose essential oil is one of the most precious essences available, so it’s extremely expensive.
-Luckily with this homemade rose soap recipe we can substitute it for a rose fragrance oil.
+Luckily with this homemade rose soap, we can substitute it for a rose fragrance oil.

 There are so many other great natural ingredients in this recipe.
 I find the coconut oil, sunflower oil, and cocoa butter make for a wonderfully exotic soak after a hard day’s work running around after little ones.

 I’ve used cardamom essential oil in this recipe as I love the fragrance, but you can feel free to substitute it or add other floral essential oils that you enjoy or that suit your skin.
-For example lavender works very well with this homemade rose soap recipe.
+For example, lavender works very well with this rose soap recipe.
 Lavender originates from the Latin word ‘lavo’ which means ‘to wash’, so perhaps that’s why its always a good ingredient to use in recipes for soap!

-It’s also possible to substitute the water in this recipe for a homemade rose water or even add a little homemade rose oil infusion.
+It’s also possible to substitute the water in this recipe for rose water or even add a little homemade rose oil infusion.